The Best Blu-Ray and DVD Releases

 This was a stellar year for Blu-Ray and DVD collectors that it's been difficult to whittle my personal favourites down to a mere 10 releases.
 So hang on to your hats as I'll be presenting a personal favourite release from 2012 EACH and EVERY single day that will comprise my Top 10.
 At the end of all the daily postings, I'll combine the whole kit and kaboodle into one mega-post with all titles listed ALPHABETICALLY.
 My criteria for inclusion is/was thus: 1.
 The movie (or movies).
 How much do I love it/them?
 2. How much do I love owning this product?
 3. How many times will I re-watch it?
 4. Is the overall physical packaging to my liking?
 5. Do I like the picture and sound?
 There was one more item I used to assess the material.
 For me it was the last and LEAST area of consideration - one that probably surprise most, but frankly, has seldom been something I care that much about.
 For me, unless supplements really knock me on my butt, their inclusion is not that big of a deal.
 That said, I always go though supplements with a fine tooth comb and beyond any personal pleasure they deliver (or lack thereof), I do consider the educational value of such supplements for those studying film and/or those who might benefit from them in some fashion (film students or not).
 So, without further ado, here goes.

-Greg Klymkiw's 10 Best Blu-Ray & DVD Releases of 2012 (and to be compiled in alphabetical order in one final mega-post).
+Greg Klymkiw's 10 Best Blu-Ray & DVD Releases of 2012 (which will be compiled in alphabetical order in one final mega-post).
 Today's Title (more to follow on subsequent days) is none other than:

 Review By Greg Klymkiw